-A faculty member who claims to have been improperly deprived of substantive or due process rights under the procedures and policies detailed in this Handbook, other than in a faculty status matter, shall discuss the issue with the appropriate Department Chair or, in the case of the School of Pharmacy, the School Dean.
-If no resolution is achieved, the matter may be appealed to the College Dean and thence, if necessary, to the University Provost.
+A faculty member who claims to have been improperly deprived of substantive or due process rights under the procedures and policies detailed in this Handbook, other than in a faculty status matter, shall discuss the issue with the appropriate Department Chair.
+If no resolution is achieved, the matter may be appealed to the College Dean or School Dean/Director and thence, if necessary, to the University Provost.
 If this process does not lead to a resolution and the faculty member claims a significant violation of substantive or procedural rights, the faculty member may seek assistance in resolving the issue through the University Grievance Committee.
 If the UGC agrees that a substantial issue exists, it shall assign one member of the UGC to facilitate resolution with the parties involved.
 Failing resolution of the issue, the UGC member shall make a recommendation to the University Provost, with a copy to the faculty member.
 This activity shall be concluded within thirty (30) days of the University Provost's initial decision on the grievance.